Vaibhav-kesarwani/sendly/README.md

      ```
 4. Migrate Prisma Scehmas: `pnpm dlx prisma migrate dev --name migration_name` and then `npx prisma generate`
 5. Run the local server: `pnpm dev`

+// 🧠 AI Fix for Issue: Change the readme.md file
+--- a/Readme.md
++++ b/Readme.md
+@@ -1,4 +1,4 @@
+-# Sendly - File Sharing Made Easy
++# Sendly - File Sharing

+ Sendly is a fast and secure file-sharing platform that allows users to share files with multiple people seamlessly.
+Whether you're sending documents, images, or large files, Sendly makes it effortless with just a few clicks.